sebastiansIT/SHSWebComponents/README.md

 At the moment there is only one WebComponent named [select-image](select-image/README.md).

 ## Installation

+### NPM
 In the actual pre release phase there is no public NPM package you can install.
 This will come later.

+### Manual
+Download the components you want from one of the available [releases](https://github.com/sebastiansIT/SITWebComponents/releases).
+Afterwards you only need to add a script tag inside your HTML to allow usage of the component:

+    <script src="select-image.min.js" async></script>

 ## License
 The Software itself is published under a [GNU LESSER GENERAL PUBLIC LICENSE](./LICENSE).